veekaybee/viberary/README.md

 # Repo Structure

-Since the project is actively in exploration and development, there are a lot of winding codepaths, experiments, and dead ends in the codebase.
-It is not production-grade for ANY definition of production.
-I'll let you know when it's ready.

 + `src` - where all the code is
   + `api` - Flask sever that calls the model, includes a search endpoint.
 Eventually will be rewritten in Go (for performance reasons)